-Roofing including roof space The roof is of pitched design, timber trussed clad in concrete interlocking tiles.
+Roofing including roof space The roof is of pitched design, timber trussed and clad in interlocking tiles.
 Insulation has been laid at ceiling joist level.
 Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+Rainwater fittings The gutters and downnines are of cast iron and nuc construction

-Rainwater fittings The rain water fittings are of PVC construction with half round gutters.
+Rainwater fittings The gutters and downpipes are of cast iron and pvc construction.
 Visually inspected with the aid of binoculars where appropriate.

 Main walls The main walls appear of cavity brick construction rendered externally incorporating facing brick features.
+We note cavity wall insulation appears to have been inserted.
 Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.

-Windows, external doors and The external doors appear of uPVC double glazed construction.
-The joinery windows appear of uPVC double glazed construction.
-Internal and external doors were opened and closed where keys were available.
+Windows, external doors and The windows and external doors are of upvc double glazed type. joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
-Doors and windows were not forced open. ·
+Doors and windows were not forced open.

-External decorations Visually inspected. --
+External decorations Visually inspected.